ConorShirren/leonardo-ai-test/README.md

 I have also provided a postman collection that can be easily imported to manually test the API.
 This can be found at `postman/LeonardoAI.postman_collection.json`

+The postman collection uses dynamic global variables so you don't need to worry about handling IDs.
+If you first create a schedule or task, you will then be able to make further GET, PUT and DELETE requests without needing to manually alter the request body.

 ![swagger](./assets/postman.png)

 ---